multitudes/oldmultitudes.github.io/_posts/2019-03-27-What’s new in Swift 5.0.markdown

 - The biggest feature is module stability, which allows us to use third-party libraries without worrying which version of the Swift compiler they were built with (resolves differences at compile time).
 - Expands Swift’s use of Self
 - Creating uninitialized arrays.
 A new initializer for arrays that doesn’t pre-fill values with a default
-- A Math library coming to Swift similar to what we have in python Javascript etc
+- A Math library is coming to Swift similar to what we have in python Javascript etc

 #### Swift 5.0 is out.